moshiur1412/TwitchStreamerEventViewer/README.md

 - A user can follow new streamer's through the system.
 - Highly UX design with graphical and visual chart reports.
 - Personal email processing within the mail notification system.
-- Refresh authentication token when it will expired.
+- Refresh the authentication token when it will be expired.
 - Refactoring coding standard with live data loaded.
-- Testing plan implement with phpunit tools.
+- Testing plan implements with PHPUnit tools.

-## How to run the application
+## How to run the System

-### Run on development environment
+### Run on the development environment
 * Open terminal window with your dev area
 * Then run this below comments
 ```sh